 Round Tower Copenhagen

-Catch a glimpse of history in Copenhagen at the round tower.
-Part observatory, part church and part library, the round tower - or Rundetaarn - was commissioned in 1637 by King Christian IV to continue the work started by astronomer Tycho Brahe.
-Today, the Round Tower is one of the most recognisable buildings in Copenhagen, renowned for its distinct architecture and expansive views over the city.
+Catch a glimpse of history at The Round Tower.
+Part observatory, part church and part library, the tower, known as Rundetårn, was commissioned in 1637 by King Christian IV to continue the work started by Astronomer Tycho Brahe.
+Today, this structure is one of the most recognizable buildings in the city, renowned for its distinct architecture and expansive views.

-The Round Tower is located in central Copenhagen, just a short walk from the Radisson Blu Royal Hotel and other popular local attractions like the Copenhagen Opera House.
-The tower and observatory is open to visitors daily from 10 am to 5 pm, and is extended to 8 pm during the summer months.
+The Round Tower is located in the city center, just a short walk from the Radisson Blu Royal Hotel, Copenhagen and other popular local attractions like the Copenhagen Opera House.